- What Is Postpartum Haemorrhage (PPH)?

 How Long Do You Bleed After Delivery?

-After birth, the body gets rid of the lining of the uterus and this is why you bleed after delivery.
+After delivery, your body gets rid of the lining of the uterus, and this is why you bleed.
 The bleeding can last anywhere between 2 and 6 weeks after having a baby.
-It resembles a heavy period and can come out in gushes or an even flow.
+It resembles a heavy period and can come out in gushes or even flow.
 Known as lochia, at first, it is heavy and bright red but will gradually change colour to pink and then brown.
-Soon, it will turn to yellow-white and the flow will start tapering off.
+Soon, it will turn to yellow-white, and the flow will start tapering off.

 The treatment of PPH will vary depending on factors like your overall health, medical history, and the extent of your condition.
 The intention of the treatment is to pinpoint the cause of the haemorrhage and stem it.
 The course of treatment can include:

 - Medications to start uterine contractions is administered.

 - Massaging the uterus manually to induce contractions is suggested.